NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Chronoceros.md

   - name: ""

   - name: "All-Seeing Eyes"
-    desc: " (occult) **Requirements** The chronoceros hasn't acted yet this turn\n**Effect** The Chronoceros opens its additional eyes, or closes them if they were already open.
+    desc: " (occult) **Requirements** The chronoceros hasn't acted yet this turn\n* * *\n\n**Effect** The Chronoceros opens its additional eyes, or closes them if they were already open.
 Having its additional eyes open grants the chronoceros the ability to use its special abilities.
 However, the mental strain causes the chronoceros to suffer 1 mental damage at the end of each of its turns.
 If the chronoceros can't act, its all-seeing eyes close on their own."

 abilities_mid:
   - name: ""
   - name: "Avoid Fate"
-    desc: "`pf2:r` (misfortune,occult) **Requirements** The chronoceros has its All-Seeing Eyes open\n**Trigger** The chronoceros is critically hit by a creature it can see\n**Effect** The chronoceros foretells the incoming danger.
+    desc: "`pf2:r` (misfortune,occult) **Requirements** The chronoceros has its All-Seeing Eyes open\n\n**Trigger** The chronoceros is critically hit by a creature it can see\n* * *\n\n**Effect** The chronoceros foretells the incoming danger.
 The attacking creature rerolls the triggering attack roll.
 If the second attack roll is also a critical hit, then the triggering attack remains a critical hit.
 In all other cases, the triggering attack becomes a normal hit instead.
 Regardless of the result, the chronoceros takes 1d4 mental damage."

 attacks:
   - name: ""